telecter/cmd-launcher/README.md

 ```

 ### Authentication
-Without any options, the launcher will automatically attempt to use online mode.
+If you want to play the game in online mode, you will need to add a Microsoft account.
+To do this, use the `auth login` command.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.
+The launcher will automatically attempt to start the game in online mode if there is an account present.

-If you want to use offline mode, just pass the `-u, --username <username>` flag before the version
+To play in offline mode, just pass the `-u, --username <username>` flag to the `start` command
 to set your username and the game will automatically launch in offline mode.

+Log out via the `auth logout` command.
 ### Instance Configuration
 To change configuration values for an instance, go to the instance directory and open the `instance.json` file.